San José de Gracia Church: Description and history

 The village of Las Trampas is located on New Mexico State Road 76, the "high road" between Santa Fe and Taos.
 Its main plaza is an open dirt expanse on the east side of that road, with the church on the plaza's north side.
 The church has a cruciform plan, and is built out of adobe finished in mud plaster.
 Its nave is 100 ft long and 52 ft wide (as measured on the outside), with transepts and an apse extending the structure to the north, east, and west.
 The walls vary in thickness from 4 to 6 ft, and rise to a height of 34 ft.
 The adobe roof is supported by vigas overlaid by planking, the vigas mounted into specially shaped corbels.
 An unusual and distinctive feature of this church is a clerestory window above the nave that is oriented to allow sunlight to fall into the apse area.
 The main entrance is at the southern end of the nave, between a pair of buttresses, which also support a wooden balcony at the gallery level.

 The community of Las Trampas was founded in 1751 by twelve Spanish families.
-Originally sheltered by an adobe wall that encircled the plaza, the community grew to 63 families 1776, when the church was completed.
+Originally sheltered by an adobe wall that encircled the plaza, the community grew to 63 families in 1776, when the church was completed.
 The church escaped significant alteration due to the economic isolation of the community until the 20th century.
 The roof has been replaced several times, including in 1932 by the Society for the Preservation of New Mexico Mission Churches, led by renowned architect John Gaw Meem.
 The church ceiling is painted with 18th and 19th century designs, and the interior is decorated with notable artworks of 18th and 19th century santeros.
 The annual feast day is March 19.